 That means every little bit makes a big difference.
 Here are some easy ways to squeeze more exercise into your schedule:

-Shun the elevator: Next time you're at work and need to go to a meeting or to grab some food from the cafeteria, take the stairs.
-If you work on the 20th floor, take the elevator part-way and walk the rest.
+1. Shun the elevator: Next time you're at work and need to go to a meeting or grab some food from the cafeteria, take the stairs.
+If you work on the 20th floor, take the elevator part of the way and walk the rest.

-Get off the subway or bus: Ditch your commuting method one stop early and walk the rest of the way.
-During rush hour, you might even find that you get to your office faster that way.
+3. Get off the subway or bus: Ditch your commuting method one stop early and walk the rest of the way.
+During rush hour, you might even find that you get to your office faster this way.